swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 - ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline and CML
-- ✅ The model can be saved and loaded with all have required artifacts for future usage.
-The model can be served outside of the experiment context.
+- ✅ The model can be saved and loaded with all have required artifacts for future usage and the model can be served outside of the experiment context.

 ## Sources